 When the Viking war lords started raiding, raping and pillaging the West Coast of Scotland around 800AC, life was scary for the local people.
 We believe that Rubha Phoil was a safe place for people to run to, to protect themselves, their life stock and their boats.
-Raids continued for many years until is assumed that the Vikings started to recognise features in the local people.
+Raids continued for many years until is assumed that the Vikings started to recognise their own facial features in the local people.
+Local people were no longer considered ‘subhuman’ and became one of them.
 DNA was being mixed and Vikings started settling and trading instead.

-It is said that one such lineage of Vikings had settled (perhaps concurred) on Rubha Phoil.
+It is said that one such lineage of Vikings had settled (perhaps conquer) on Rubha Phoil.
 Páll Bálkason (Páll, son of Bálki, or Paal Baalkeson) is likely the origin of the name of Rubha Phoil.
 (Promontory of Páll) When he settled on Rubha Phoil, a horrible time seems to have started for the local population.
+Páll didn’t seem to have been a nice man.
+It seemed that he was in charge of punishing people and ordering executions.
 More about that in the time line.

 We have no idea what Rubha Phoil was called before that time.

 We know very little details about the time between the likely evacuation of the Rock after 1227 and until it was sold in 1984.
 We would love to go and dig into the local archives and find out more.